hwawshy/simple-mvc/README.md

-# simple-mvc
+# Simple MVC

-A simple PHP MVC framework
+This is a simple PHP MVC framework created as a learning excercise.
+It's still a work in progress.

+The framework was heavily inspired by: https://github.com/daveh/php-mvc